 There’s a big difference between being stressed out because your attorney won’t return your phone calls, and being worried about sending your pre-school kids to spend an entire unsupervised week with your spouse who has an undiagnosed drug or alcohol problem.
 Both situations may be stressful.
 But the second one takes your stress to a whole new level.

-Why am I feeling the way that I am?
+Why am I feeling stressed out?

 What triggered me to feel this way?

-Once you become aware of what’s setting you off, you’ll have a better chance of dealing with it.
+Once you become aware of what’s setting you off, you’ll have a much better chance of dealing with it.

-Top 5 Causes of Divorce Stress and How to Deal With Them
+The Top 5 Causes of Divorce Stress and How to Deal With Them